 At the University of Liverpool, we have structured the programme so that you can undertake one eight-week module at a time.
 Once you complete your two-week induction, you will enter the first week of interactive learning.
 Typically, the first week of each module takes the form of an introduction to the content that will be covered over the following weeks.
 You will be expected to engage on regular basis within the module and submit all assessed and non-assessed tasks by the module deadline.
 While we want our students to enjoy the delivery of the programme, we aim to ensure it remains rigorous.
 For this reason, we advise that you allocate 15-20 hours per week to study to ensure you absorb the programme content effectively.

 Usually, each week introduces you to a new topic as part of the module scheme.
 The resources and your timetable are accessible through your Virtual Learning Environment (VLE) account, where we have produced interactive materials to enhance your learning experience.
 Throughout each week, you will typically have an activity to complete to build on the knowledge you gained in the virtual class.
 In terms of working through the content and assignments set out on weekly basis, you will be able to create your own schedule and complete tasks at your own time and pace.
-While there are occasional live sessions, these are normally recorded to ensure you can view the material at your own discretion in case you are unavailable to attend as we understand many of our online postgraduate students have other existing commitments.
+While there may be occasional live sessions depending on your programme, these are normally recorded to ensure you can view the material at your own discretion in case you are unavailable to attend as we understand many of our online postgraduate students have other existing commitments.

 What kind of interaction is there with a tutor or other students?

-Over the course of your studies your schedule will consist of both synchronous (live), and asynchronous (not live) sessions, where you will meet with your lectures and your peers to discuss module content such as case studies.
+Over the course of your studies, and depending on your programme, your schedule may consist of both synchronous (live), and asynchronous (not live) sessions, where you will meet with your lectures and your peers to discuss module content such as case studies.
 Other interactions may include participating in group projects, tutorials, and social events to delve deep into the topics you study and share knowledge with peers from various parts of the world.
 Additionally, you will be able to socialise with your fellow students via the VLE messaging feature.

 What sort of activities / assignments might be completed?